Healthy Gluten-Free Waffles

 I plan on making them again.

-Maybe next time, I could leave the dough overnight in the fridge?5 stars
+Maybe next time, I could leave the dough overnight in the fridge?

 As for refrigerating the dough, I’m not sure if that will work… yeast gets deactivated by the cold.
 I would suggest proofing the dough for one hour at night, cover and refrigerate it overnight, then pop them in the waffle maker in the morning.
 Hopefully that works, good luck!!